Platform Usage Contract

 Article 7: Appointment of the User Administrator

-1. A User Administrator is a natural person who is granted by the Customer, via PoA, the legal capacity to make binding declarations and action on behalf of the Customer and to perform especially but not limited to the following functions and obligations:
+1. A User Administrator is a natural person who is granted by the Customer, via PoA, the legal capacity to make binding declarations and action on behalf of

 1.1. regarding the Customer to: